ralna/GALAHAD/doc/Julia/rst-dir/trs_functions.rst

 	*
 		- status

-		-
-		  is a scalar variable of type Int32 that gives the entry and exit status from the package.
+		- is a scalar variable of type Int32 that gives the entry and exit status from the package.

-		  On initial entry, status must be set to 1.
+		  On initial entry, status **must** be set to 1.

-		  Possible exit are:
+		  Possible exit values are:

+		  * **0**
-		  * 0. The run was succesful.
+                    The run was successful.

-		  * -1.
+		  * **-1**
                     An allocation error occurred.
-A message indicating the offending array is written on unit control.error, and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error, and the returned allocation status
+                    and a string containing the name of the offending array are held in inform.alloc_status and
+                    inform.bad_alloc respectively.

-		  * -2.
+		  * **-2**
                     A deallocation error occurred.
-A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc respectively.
+A message indicating the offending array is written on unit control.error and the returned allocation status and a string containing the name of the offending array are held in inform.alloc_status and inform.bad_alloc
+                    respectively.

+		  * **-3**
-		  * -3.
-The restrictions n > 0, radius > 0 and m > 0 or requirement that a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal' or 'identity' has been violated.
+                    The restrictions n > 0, radius > 0 and m > 0 or
+                    requirement that a type contains its relevant string 'dense', 'coordinate', 'sparse_by_rows', 'diagonal'
+                    or 'identity' has been violated.

-		  * -9.
+		  * **-9**
                     The analysis phase of the factorization of the matrix (1) failed.

-		  * -10.
+		  * **-10**
                     The factorization of the matrix (1) failed.

-		  * -15.
+		  * **-15**
                     The matrix M appears not to be diagonally dominant.

-		  * -16.
+		  * **-16**
                     The problem is so ill-conditioned that further progress is impossible.

-		  * -18.
+		  * **-18**
                     Too many factorizations have been required.
 This may happen if control.max factorizations is too small, but may also be symptomatic of a badly scaled problem.

 	*
 		- n